Will Direct-to-Consumer brands emerge stronger from the pandemic?

 Which brands are doing D2C well?

 The British apparel brand, primarily selling gym and sportswear as the name might suggest, is one of the fastest growing retailers in the UK and one of D2C’s biggest success stories.
 Like most D2C brands, they begin with a high-quality but often smaller selection of products that target a specific audience, in this case young gym-goers.
 Gymshark’s success can largely be attributed to the company’s use of social media influencers to get their products directly in front of their client base.
 With no physical stores, Gymshark’s entrepreneurial founders utilised the growing eCommerce adoption within their target audience and dropshipping to reach their customers directly.

-A little harder to work out from the name alone compared to Gymshark, but the US retailer has perfectly adopted the D2C model to solve a simple frustration felt by men shopping in traditional stores worldwide.
+A little harder to work out from the name alone than Gymshark, but the US retailer has perfectly adopted the D2C model to solve a simple frustration felt by men shopping in traditional stores worldwide.
 Selling razors and other men’s personal care products, Harry’s realised the process of buying razors in physical stores was unnecessarily complex.
-Razors in particular have too many options and are still often locked in security cases.
+Razors in particular had too many options and were often locked in security cases.
 Harry’s uses a subscription model to sell its products solely online, directly to the consumer.

-ZigZag client and ethical clothing brand Everlane is another fantastic example.
-By embracing the D2C model, Everlane was able to control the way their customers see and experience their brand.
-The retailer is driven by transparent pricing and sustainable sourcing.
-If they were to sell through traditional retailers, it is likely their inspiring commitment to sustainability and ethical retail would likely be lost in the noise.
-Unlike the previous success stories, Everlane has expanded on to the high-street.
+ZigZag client and ethical clothing brand Everlane is another example of a fantastic utilisation of the D2C business model.
+By embracing the D2C, Everlane was able to control the way their customers see their brand.
+The retailer is driven by transparency and sustainable sourcing and pricing.
+If they were to sell through traditional retailers, its likely their inspiring commitment to sustainability and ethical retail would likely have been lost in the noise of a multi-brand retailer.
+Unlike the previous success stories, Everlane has expanded on to the high street.

 How do returns fit in?